luismarcarrillo/luismarcarrillo/README.md

-## Hi there! 👋
+## Hello! 👋

-I'm Luismar Carrillo, an enthusiastic student of electronic engineering with a deep passion for mathematics and machine learning.
-My ultimate goal is to become an applied mathematician and scientist, using these powerful tools to solve complex problems across various domains, including finance, climate change, and computer science.
-Here’s a bit more about me:
+I'm Luismar Carrillo, an enthusiastic electrical engineering student with a deep passion for mathematics and machine learning.
+My career goal is to become a scientist focused on applied mathematics, using these tools to solve complex problems across diverse domains, including finance, climate change, and electronic engineering.
+Below you'll find a little more about me:

-- 🔭 I’m currently focused on advancing my knowledge in machine learning and mathematics, applying these techniques to tackle challenges in fields like finance and climate change, all while building a solid foundation in computer science.
+- 🔭 I am currently focused on learning more about machine learning and mathematics, applying all of this to diverse domains of such as electronic engineering, finance and climate change.
-- 🌱 I’m actively learning Python, ML Engineering, and deepening my understanding of mathematics.
+- 🌱 I am actively learning Python, ML Engineering, and deepening my understanding of mathematics.
-- 👯 I’m eager to collaborate on open-source projects, especially those that intersect with mathematics, computer science, finance, or climate change.
+- 👯 I am open to collaborating on projects especially open source, being most interested in those where mathematics, machine learning, and engineering intersect.
-- 🤔 I’m looking to build and contribute to an open-source community centered on Machine Learning and Artificial Intelligence.
+- 🤔 I seek to build, teach and strengthen through the community to which I belong CUSOL - UIS [Cusol-uis](https://cusol.uis.edu.co/) from open source focused on Machine Learning and Artificial Intelligence to strengthen the development of LATAM.

-- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/luismarcarrillo)
+- 📫 Contact me through LinkedIn: [LinkedIn](https://linkedin.com/in/luismarcarrillo)

 Feel free to connect with me or ask any questions!
-I'm always open to new ideas, collaborations, and challenges.
+I am always open to new ideas, collaborations and challenges.